bluesky66-dev/kibana/x-pack/plugins/infra/README.md

 ## Contributing

-Since the `infra` plugin lives within the Kibana repository, [Kibana's contribution procedures](../../../CONTRIBUTING.md) apply.
+Since the `infra` plugin lives within the HyperSec Kibana repository, [HyperSec Kibana's contribution procedures](../../../CONTRIBUTING.md) apply.
 In addition to that, this section details a few plugin-specific aspects.